 - Dedication to the Museum’s mission and to the values of the Volunteer Program.

 - Reliability to consistently keep one’s volunteer commitment to the Museum.

 Education and Tour Guide Volunteers aid the Museum in conducting numerous public presentations, and tours of the Permanent Exhibitions for school groups and visitors.

 - Commitment of Time – Varies depending on the program.
-Must contribute at least one tour per month (two hours).
+Must contribute at least one tour per week during busy season (two hours).

-- Training – Must be available for and successfully complete a one-day training program.
-Must be available for and successfully complete a one-day training program.
+- Training – Must be available for and successfully complete an online training program.
 Must have excellent communication and interpersonal skills.
 Teaching or museum education experience, public service experience, and retail experience are helpful.

 Behind-the-Scenes volunteers work throughout the Museum and off-site, where they perform any number of jobs, from special projects and clerical work to research, translation, and transcription.
 Opportunities also include providing customer service and safety in our exhibitions.